 Another mistake is “cross-chaining,” which means using the smallest gear in the front and the smallest gear in the back or the largest gear in the front and the largest gear in the back.
 This puts extra strain on your chain and can lead to faster wear and tear on your bike.
 To avoid this mistake, always try to use the middle gears in the front and adjust the gears in the back accordingly to maintain a comfortable riding pace.
 By avoiding these common mistakes, you can enjoy a smoother and more efficient ride on your mountain bike.

-Related Post: How to Get on a Mountain Bike: A Comprehensive Guide for Beginners
+Related Post: How to Safely Descend on a Mountain Bike: Tips and Techniques

 Advanced Gear-Shifting Techniques for Experienced Mountain Bikers